jacdevos/jacdevos.github.io/_posts/2016-03-12-essential-software-engineering-reading-list.md

 *Books I have to read again, because I didn't realise their significance when I read it, and therefore didn't absorb the content.

-**Books that are still on my must-read, adding it here more for myself.
+**Books I have only skimmed that are still on my must-read.